Skip to Main Content

 Definition and Brief History

-Descriptive cataloging involves applying a standardized set of rules, currently RDA: Resource Description and Access, to record the title, authorship, and publication data for a work, describe the physical extent of the work, add bibliographic notes as necessary, and add access points for persons or entities associated with the creation of the work.
+Descriptive cataloging involves using a standardized set of rules—currently RDA: Resource Description and Access—to record information such as a work’s title, authorship, and publication details.
+It also includes describing the physical characteristics of the item, adding bibliographic notes as needed, and creating access points for individuals or organizations associated with the work’s creation.

-In 1841, Antonio Panizzi wrote 91 Rules for Compilation of the Catalogue for use at the British Museum (now the British Library).
-These were the first attempt to regularize bibliographic description for the catalog, then planned as a printed book catalog.
-In the ensuing decades, other cataloging theorists and practitioners revised, expanded, and restated these rules.
+The foundation for standardized cataloging began in 1841, when Antonio Panizzi developed his 91 Rules for Compilation of the Catalogue for the British Museum (now the British Library).
+These rules represented the first major effort to formalize bibliographic description for what was then intended to be a printed book catalog.

-In 1876, Charles Ammi Cutter (1837-1903), librarian of the Boston Atheneum, and later the Forbes Library in Northampton, Massachusetts, published the first edition of Rules for a Printed Dictionary Catalogue, as part of a commission from the United States Bureau of Education to report on the state of libraries in the United States.
+In 1876, Charles Ammi Cutter, librarian of the Boston Athenæum and later the Forbes Library in Northampton, Massachusetts, published Rules for a Printed Dictionary Catalogue.
+The U.S. Bureau of Education commissioned this influential work as part of a broader survey of American libraries.

-By 1908, the American Library Association and the Library Association collaborated on the first international cataloging code, published in the U.S. as Catalog Rules: Author and Title Entries.
+By 1908, the American Library Association and the Library Association (UK) collaborated to produce the first international cataloging code, published in the U.S. as Catalog Rules: Author and Title Entries.

 © 2024 cdlc.org | Capital District Library Council